KushagraCloud/-Real-Time-Hand-Gesture-Control-Interface/README.md

     cd [YOUR_PROJECT_FOLDER]
     ```

-2.  **Install Dependencies:** We're relying on OpenCV for video, MediaPipe for the heavy lifting, and NumPy for quick calculations.
+2.  **Install Dependencies:** We're relying on OpenCV for video, MediaPipe, and NumPy for quick calculations.
     ```bash
     pip install opencv-python mediapipe numpy
     ```

-3.  **Fire it up!**
+3.
     ```bash
     python main.py
     ```
     *Hit the **`q`** key to shut down the window when you're done.*

+---
+4. *Make sure you have lower version of python for example: Python 3.11 for better support of Dependencies*
 ---
 ## What It Can Recognize

 Place your hand clearly in front of the camera and try these static gestures.
 The system uses geometric logic to classify them instantly: